iterative/cml.dev/content/docs/start/github.md

 The following inputs are supported.

 - `version` - (optional) The version of CML to install.
-A value of `latest` will install the latest version of CML functions.
-Defaults to `latest`.
+The default value of `latest` will install the latest version of CML.

 ## Outputs